 No surprise, the band reformed in 2001 - for a Chuck Billy benefit concert - and then in 2007 and even featured Gene Hoglan on drums.
 Forbidden recruited drummer Mark Hernandez recently of Heathen and also of Defiance, Vio-Lence and Torque for its European tour in 2008.
 Drummer Paul Bostaph appeared on stage with his original band Forbidden on September 12th, 2008 at Slim's in San Francisco.
 Bostaph is still with Testament and appeared with Forbidden as a one-off reunion.
 Glen Alvelais again left in 2009 and was replaced by former Testament guitarist Steve Smyth.
 Alvelais was apparently not impressed by the lack of heaviness in the new Forbidden album and was to instead focus on the Tenet project.
 The Americans played the entire 1990 album, Twisted Into Form, on June 1st of 2009 at the Camden Underworld in central London, England.
 It was the band’s first U.K. appearance in almost twenty years.
 Forbidden signed with Nuclear Blast Records in early 2010 joining Exodus, Testament, Death Angel and others.
 The band had two new songs on its corporate website.

 Forbidden was working on its next album, Omega Wave, at Sonic Room/Audio Voyage Studio in Livermore, California in 2010.
 The band had recently signed with Nuclear Blast.
 In addition to touring with Overkill the band was crisscrossing the USA with Evile, Gamma Bomb, and Bonded By Blood.
 Glen Alvelais relaunched his Bizarro project in late 2010.
 Gene Hoglan covered drum duties for Forbidden drummer Mark Hernandez at the band’s headlining appearances at Inferno Fest in Norway and at Metropole Ruhr Fest in Germany in 2011.
 Hernandez was busy with a "family obligation."
 Apparently, “family obligations” were forbidden in Forbidden and Mark was soon dismissed.
 Forbidden was scheduled to go on a European headlining tour in August of 2011.
 Support was to come from Communic.
 The band would play Belgium’s Alcatraz Festival on August 27th with Gene Hoglan.
-Bassist Matt Camacho left The band in mid-2012.
+Bassist Matt Camacho left the band in mid-2012.
 In tandem, singer Russ Anderson also decided to take a break from the music business.
 The band cancelled its Wacken appearance.
+Earth Crawler was another project, which featured former Forbidden and Testament shredder Glen Alvelais.
+The band would release its demo From Below on May 5 2017.

 FORBIDDEN – OMEGA WAVE – NUCLEAR BLAST